 In the above-mentioned periods, the cafes and restaurants in different parts of Georgia offer a prolific list of vegan and vegetarian food items.

-Let us have a look on typical vegan and vegetarian food items in Georgia that you can enjoy to your heart’s content.
+Let us have a look at typical vegan and vegetarian food items in Georgia that you can enjoy to your heart’s content.

 Are you fond of mushrooms?
 You can have plenty of mushroom delicacies while exploring the various regions of Georgia.
 In many cases, the mushrooms are prepared in clay pans.
 You can enjoy them with a cheese dip.